 LED Safety Tactiles are a Tactile Ground Surface Indicator (TGSI) that incorporates LED lights.
-The colour of the in-ground LED’s changes to match the red/green phases of the pedestrian signals, or they can be a steady or flashing colour such as yellow.
+The colour of the in-ground LED’s changes to match the red/green phases of the pedestrian signals.
+They improve safety for distracted pedestrians and “mobile phone zombies”.

 How THEY work

 Research by Vivacity found that pedestrians felt safer at intersections where the in-ground LED Safety Tactiles replace standard Tactile Ground Surface Indicators (TGSI).
 Traditional TGSI provide a visual and tactile cue to the presence of a hazard, for people with a sight impairment.
 In addition to the features and benefits of standard TGSI, the Vivacity LED Safety Tactiles provide a benefit to all pedestrians by being significantly more visible than the small red/green ‘man’ pedestrian light positioned across the road.
 They relocate the critical safety message from the red or green light located across the road, to the same side of the road as the pedestrian.

 An advanced type of in-ground footpath LED illuminated tactile, Vivacity LED Safety Tactiles are connected to a nearby traffic light for power and synchronisation with the traffic light’s control system.
 They can also be linked to other control mechanisms, such as automated or electrically controlled gates, or standalone in a flashing or steady light mode in other applications.

 Vivacity LED Safety Tactiles have been developed for Australian conditions.
 They are brighter during the day so they can be seen on bright sunny days, but dim at night to reduce glare.
 They’ve been strengthened for static and dynamic wheel loads arising from motorised footpath street-sweeping and cleaning vehicles used in major cities.
 They directly replace the existing TGSI before a hazard.
 They are category P5 slip-resistant.

 The colour of the tactiles can be customised to match or contrast the surrounding footpath surface as required by the client for conformance with local regulations and guidelines (MOQ apply).

 OmniGrip Direct is the accredited installer of Vivacity LED Safety Tactiles in Australia.